ryanjayson/simple-dragndrop-mvc/README.md

-# Simple Drag and Drop using .NET Framework
+# Simple HTML Drag and Drop with .NET Framework

 A web project using ASP.NET MVC, C#, Entity Framework, HTML, JS and CSS